-Overall, this consolidation effort, which gathers Trial reports mostly performed using a common methodology, permits to draw some very promising conclusion on the performances of early 5G implementations.
-Additionaly, it brings as well some observations that could lead to future improvements.
+Overall, this consolidation effort, which gathers Trial reports mostly performed using a common methodology, draws some very promising conclusions on the performances of early 5G implementations.
+Additionally, it brings some observations that could lead to future improvements.

 4 TRIAL RESULTS